OFS/ofs.github.io/docs/hw/f2000x/reference_manuals/ofs_fim/mnl_fim_ofs.md

 ### 3.3 Data Mover Request Cycles

-For Host read request cycles using the OFS FIM for Intel Agilex 7 FPGA:
+For Host read request cycles using the OFS FIM for Agilex 7 FPGA:
 * All requests in the RX direction will be MMIO.
 * Requester ID from the request does get sent to the AFU.
 It is the AFU's responsibility to send back a completion to the host with the correct completer ID.
 * Prefix is not supported.